raackley/gitlab-runner/README.md

 # gitlab-runner
-A gitlab runner for personal use
+Builds a docker image for local use of a gitlab-runner